eosnetworkfoundation/grant-framework/applications/Noah_6models.md

 - **Contact Email:** graystone66666@gmail.com
 - **Website:** https://noahark.pro

-## Current status, goals and support
+## Current status, Stage 2 goals, execution plan and support needed

 **Current status**
-- Noah Swap has been launched, and the contract has passed Certik audit and is open source.
-The product has functions such as Swap, liquidity provision, market data viewing, statistics tracking available;
+- The goals in Noah Stage 1 Grant are all achieved; Noah Swap has been launched, and the contract has passed Certik audit and is open source.
+Functions like Swap, liquidity, market data viewing, and statistics tracking available;
-- Noah TVL around $1 million, and the average daily transaction volume is $50,000, ranking first in EOS EVM；**
+- Noah TVL around $1 million, and the average daily transaction volume is $50,000, ranking 1st in EOS EVM；**
-- The Chinese and English telegram community has 4,000  members, 1,000 daily active users, and 35+ other cooperative communities, effectively covering 10,000 users; Twitter has 5,000 followers; Noah community is the most active community of EOS EVM.
+- The Chinese and English telegram community has 4,000  members, 500 daily active users, and 35+ other cooperative communities, effectively covering 10,000 users; Twitter has 5,000 followers; Noah community is the most active community of EOS EVM.
-- Noah tokens have been launched in the form of the first round of airdrops, with a total of 274,295.5 Noah tokens airdropped to 3024 accounts in the community through interactive tasks and community tasks, without any private sales.
+- Noah tokens have been launched in the form of the first round of airdrops, with a total of 274,295.5 Noah tokens airdropped to 3029 accounts in the community through interactive tasks and community tasks, without any private sales.

-**2nd Stage development plan**
+**Stage 2 goal**
-- Product development: Noah is preparing to develop 6 new modules, including liquidity mining, NOAH proof of equity, liquidity incentive distribution voting, Noah unlocking, bribery, equity bonus and data statistics;
+- Product modules: At the end of June 2023, 6 major modules will be developed to create a brand new Noah Finance that can support liquidity mining, token equity proof, liquidity incentive voting, Noah unlocking, bribery, equity bonus functions of innovative DeFi.
+It can make Noah the flag of DeFi on EOS EVM;
-- Marketing promotion: In-depth cooperation with many well-known media, 100+ KOL volunteers, and 50+ communities

-**2nd Stage goal**
-- Product modules: Multiple modules will jointly create a brand new Noah Finance, bringing better services to users and a richer ecology for EOS EVM.
-Liquidity mining can also obtain different levels of rewards according to the user staking situation, bringing a new reward method for liquidity providers; NOAH equity proof can obtain more rewards in the pledge pool, and will destroy more NOAH, making NOAH more valuable; liquidity incentive allocation voting, which is a combination of Noah tokens and mining incentive governance; NOAH unlocking, a current innovative unlocking and release method, can make Noah Swap lockup , transaction volume, token price, user activity, etc. continue to rise, entering the positive cycle of DeFi; the bribery function will attract more projects to establish liquidity in Swap, and at the same time bring more gameplay and benefits to users; equity bonus includes liquidity The addition of market-making rewards, staking rewards, voting governance benefits, handling fee rewards, and bribery rewards has further enriched Noah's DeFi gameplay.
-- Marketing: Noah main community attracts 10,000 people, and the daily online users breaks 2,000; the in-depth cooperation community reaches 50+, effectively covering 20,000 users; the number of Twitter followers pass 10,000.
+- Marketing: At the end of July, the number of Noah main community users exceed 8,000, daily active users exceed 1,000; 50+ in-depth cooperative communities effectively covered 20,000 user; Twitter followers exceed 10,000 people and remain the most active community of EOS EVM
+- DeFi data: At the end of July, the TVL exceed 2 million USD ranking 1st in EOS EVM; NOAH token holders exceed 3,000; the price of Noah tokens increase significantly, several times higher from the bottom price;

+**Stage 2 execution plan**
+- Product modules: 6 major modules to create a brand new Noah Finance, bring better services to users, and bring a richer ecology to EOS EVM.
+1. Liquidity mining can also obtain different levels of rewards according to the user staking, bringing a new reward method for liquidity providers;
+2. The proof of NOAH rights and interests can be based on the Rebase mechanism.
+The larger the stake ratio, the more rewards the stake pool can get, and more NOAH will be destroyed at the same time, making NOAH more valuable;
+3. Liquidity incentive allocation voting, which is a combination of Noah tokens and mining incentive governance;
+4. NOAH unlocking, a current innovative unlocking and release mode, can make Noah Swap TVL, transaction volume, token price, user activity, etc. continue to increase, and enter the positive cycle of DeFi;
+5. The bribery function will attract more projects to build liquidity in Swap, and at the same time bring more models and benefits to users;
+6. Equity bonuses include liquidity market-making bonus, staking bonus, voting governance bonus, handling fee bonus, and bribery bonus, etc., which further enriches Noah’s DeFi model;
+- The marketing plan:
+1. Make full use of the existing resources from ENF and coorperate with well-known blockchain media;
+2. Promotions with 10+ top influencers and 50+ small and medium influencers;
+3. Cooperate with 50+ large and medium-sized communities, carrying out promotion events such as AMA, airdrops, pinned message, etc.;

 **Support needed**
-- Liquidity: including EOS, USDT, ETH, BNB, BTC, well-known meme coins and other valuable assets;
+- Liquidity: provide liquidity support that including EOS, USDT, ETH, BNB, BTC, well-known meme coins and other valuable assets;
-- Relationship network: assist Noah to carry out in-depth cooperation with well-known investment institutions, top 10 exchanges, well-known communities, etc.;
+- Network: assist Noah to carry out in-depth cooperation with well-known investment institutions, top 10 exchanges, well-known communities, etc.;
-- Media resources: Utilize the ENF media and community resources to support Noah in a full range of media coverage and community resources, providing a comprehensive media exposure for Noah.
+- Media: utilize the ENF media and community resources to support Noah in a full range of media coverage and community resources, providing a comprehensive media exposure for Noah.

 ## Project Overview
 Noah Swap is currently launched on the EVM main network.
 We will develop 6 new modules, including liquidity mining, NOAH proof of equity, liquidity incentive distribution voting, NOAH unlocking, bribery, equity bonus and data statistics, etc. These two modules will jointly create a brand new Noah Finance, bringing better services to users and a richer ecology for EOS EVM.
 - Liquidity Mining: Provide liquidity for Swap to obtain liquidity incentives, make up for impermanent losses caused by transactions and obtain more profits.
-According to the user's pledge situation, different levels of rewards can also be obtained, bringing a new reward method for liquidity providers.
+According to the user staking, different levels of rewards can also be obtained, bringing a new reward method for liquidity providers.
-- NOAH Proof of Equity: Depending on how the user pledges NOAH, different degrees of equity can be obtained.
+- NOAH Proof of Equity: Depending on how the user stake NOAH, different degrees of equity can be obtained.
-- Liquidity Incentive Allocation Voting: Voting users with NOAH pledge rights can obtain part of the handling fee of the liquidity pool.
+- Liquidity Incentive Allocation Voting: Voting users with NOAH stake rights can obtain part of the handling fee of the liquidity pool.
-- NOAH Unlocking: An innovative DeFi gameplay.
+- NOAH Unlocking: An innovative DeFi design.
 Through the combination of multiple rules, different linear unlocking can be obtained, which can make Noah Swap's lockup volume, transaction volume, token price, user activity, etc. continue to increase, Enter the positive cycle of DeFi.
-- Bribe: The bribe function will attract more projects to build liquidity in Swap, and at the same time bring more gameplay and benefits to users.
+- Bribe: The bribe function will attract more projects to build liquidity in Swap, and at the same time bring more designs and benefits to users.
-- Stake bonus: In NOAH Finance, users who pledge governance tokens can get more bonus bonus.
+- Stake bonus: In NOAH Finance, users who stake governance tokens can get more bonus bonus.

 ### Overview